The 2nd article in the series: 7 reasons to choose organic – an in-depth look at the issue of organic vs conventional produce.

 A 2010 article by David Zilberman of University of California Berkeley, and others, assessed economic benefits for farmers who’ve taken up GM crops.
 The authors pointed out that while experts predicted insect resistant (IR) crops would show higher yields and reduced pesticide use, it was thought that HT traits would reduce damage to crops but not necessarily boost overall yield.

-However, the gains are expected to come via time and money saved from less work on managing pests, and reduced exposure to toxic pesticides for the farm workers.
+Gains are expected to come to farmers over the longer term, via time and money saved from less work on managing pests, and reduced exposure to toxic pesticides for the farm workers.

 Importantly, Zilberman’s report notes that the majority of the economic benefits accrue to the ‘innovators’ (the seed and chemical companies) who see 5%-30% more economic gains than do the farmers.